ai-bearing/ai-bearing1.github.io/docs/blog.md

 ---

+### 15 December, 2022
+I am done with finals, and with the end of finals I have finished my final formal physics class for the forseeable future.
+It's not like I'm *bad* at physics, but I just didn't really enjoy it and weirdly enough doesn't feel particularly real.
+I know I'm majoring in math and econ, two of the most abstract subjects, but even then physics feels like it takes way too many assumptions

+---

 ### 13 December, 2022
 My econ final went without a hitch, thank god.
 Micro is a pretty weird subject and I was sure the professor would be able to find a way to mess up our senses, but thankfully everything was for the most part sane.
 I actually ended up getting three of my predictions correct (there was a moving decision with labor supply, an exchange economies question, and a public goods question).
 I finished the test early but I did read over every question again just to make sure I didn't mess up badly, and I think (god willing) I will end up with an A in the class.
 Much better result than topology, but also Intermediate Micro isn't an upper div class.